Build a School Environment Where All Community Members Are Involved

 Giving communities a neutral platform to share their ideas and opinions is an excellent place to start.
 However, it can be difficult for schools to connect with the diversity of their community using traditional methods like town hall meetings, surveys, and focus groups.
 Fortunately, new online engagement platforms like ThoughtExchange have made it much more manageable.

-An unbiased discussion management platform provides community members with a safe and convenient way to share and learn from the diverse thoughts and ideas of others.
+An unbiased engagement platform provides community members with a safe and convenient way to share and learn from the diverse thoughts and ideas of others.

 Image